theforger/theforger.github.io/_posts/2019-02-16-ue4-fight-game-project.markdown

 This is my target!
 This is the core mechanic!
 I need to do a good combat system, if I'm able to do that, I'll able to continue with my project.
-If I fail doing the core mechanic, there's no reason to continue with this project with my current knowledge.
+If I fail doing the core mechanic, there's no reason to continue this project with my current knowledge.

+# Let's begin!